llm-operator/docs/docs/source/fine_tuning.rst

 Once a fine-tuning job is submitted, a k8s Job is created.
 A Job runs in a namespace where a user's project is associated.

-You can check the status of the job with the Python script or the `llmo` CLI.
+You can check the status of the job with the Python script or the ``llma`` CLI.

 .. code-block:: python